invertedv/testGo/docs/dataBuild.md

 1. Pass 1: pull a sample of loans that selects the as-of date.
 This table fixes the as-of date but all possible values of target date are available for sampling.
-You specify the fields you might wish to stratify on here (including just using a simple random sample).
+You specify the fields you might wish to stratify.
 2. Pass 2: sample the Pass 1 data set to select the target date.
-Similarly, you specify the fields to stratify on.
+Again, you specify the fields to stratify on.

+In either Pass 1 or Pass 2, you may elect to randomly sample rather than stratify.

 Note that using this approach, a loan may appear more than once.
 It avoids length-biased sampling, however.
+What is length-biased sampling?
+If a sample is length biased, loans that have more observations are less likely to be in the data at an early age than loans that have few observations.
+The effect is that one will underestimate the probability the loan stays on the books because there are not enough examples of these.

-A simple random sample on Pass 1 is likely to produce a data set that is skewed with respect to many of the features.
-You may wish to specify strata at this stage such as as-of date, state, etc.
+A simple random sample on Pass 1 is likely to produce a data set that is skewed with respect to many fields.
+You may wish to specify strata at this stage to correct that, such as as-of date, state, etc.

 Similarly, you may wish to stratify on other fields at the target date.
-If a discrete target is especially sparse in some of its levels, you may stratify on that.
-If you do, do not stratify on anything else at Pass 2.
+If a discrete target is especially sparse in some of its levels, you may stratify on target.
+If you do, do **not** stratify on anything else at Pass 2.
 The model can be de-biased using the biasCorrect key.

 There is a third stage to the data build.
 This joins the sampled loans to other (*e.g.* non-loan) data.
 The table is joined by geo (e.g. zip3, state, zip) at four time periods: